This is a statutory part of the PCC’s role, and performance in this area is continually monitored.

 This consultation related to the PCC proposals to fulfil his duties and work with others to effectively tackle drug abuse in West Mercia.
 This shaped the final drugs strategy which you can view here.

 Budget Consultation (17th December 2018- 20th January 2019)

-This publication consultation was to enable people to comment on the PCC’s proposal to increase officer numbers, and to increase the council tax precept.
+This public consultation was to enable people to comment on the PCC’s proposal to increase officer numbers, and to increase the council tax precept.